taylor-lane-eng/rocket-flight-data-acquisition-system/Verification/verification.md

 # Developmental Test 01 [DT-01]

-The purpose of Developmental Test 01 was to determine if the component selection and fully constructed prototype could meet the performance requirements (See the [Performance Requirements](../README.md#performance-requirements) section.) - mainly acheive a data sampling rate of no less than 45 Hz and successfully store the timestamped data in onboard micro SD card storage.
+The purpose of Developmental Test 01 was to determine if the component selection and fully constructed prototype could meet the performance requirements (See the [Performance Requirements](../README.md#performance-requirements) section.) - mainly powering on via user input signal (REQ-01), acheive a data sampling rate of no less than 45 Hz (REQ-02, REQ-03) and successfully store the timestamped data with an interval of no more than 22.2 ms (REQ-04) in onboard micro SD card storage (REQ-05).

+Developmental Test 01 (DT-01) was conducted to verify that the avionics prototype could successfully measure changes in altitude and acceleration while recording data for post-test performance analysis.
+The test began by powering on the avionics prototype using the onboard power system and orienting the system in its nominal flight configuration, with the y-axis parallel to the force of gravity.
+Following system initialization, the prototype was carried up a 3-meter staircase to simulate an ascent.
+At the top of the staircase, the system remained stationary for a brief period before descending halfway down the staircase, where it again paused briefly.
+The prototype then returned to its original starting position at the base of the staircase.
+After the test sequence was complete, the system was powered off and the microSD card was removed for data retrieval and post-test analysis.
+The recorded altitude and acceleration measurements were evaluated to determine whether the system accurately captured the motion profile and produced data suitable for reconstructing the test event.

 <h3>DT-01 Test Procedure</h3>